tai-almeida/AIML_apple_ecosystem/README.md

 - **Privacy:** Local processing eliminates the need to send data to the cloud.
 - **Developer-friendly:** Integrated frameworks and powerful APIs speed up development.
 - **Support for advanced models:** Compatible with modern models including large

+## Apple Intelligence

+Apple Intelligence is designed to provide more interactive user experience, ensuring high privacy and security.
+As previously pointed, Apple Intelligence is not based o Cloud Processing, as most AI models are: the computation happens locally on the device, making it safer and faster.

+It centers around 4 main features:
+- Image Playground: manipulate and generate images with advanced AI Models.
+- Writing tools: writing assistents that offers with brainstorming, correcting and refining your text
+- Genmoji: emoji generation with vision prompts and AI customization
+- Siri: updated version of Apple's voice assistent.
+It is integrated with ChatGPT, handling more complex commands.